Charged up Capital: EV chargers

 • Macmillan Court, Newlands

-During the installation of the EV chargers, nearby car parking will temporarily be reduced.
+While the EV chargers are being installed, nearby car parking will be reduced temporarily.
 We will minimise any disruption during this time.

 EV charging app on a persons phone with the EV charger in the background.